The Sorority (rap group)

-The Sorority was a Canadian hip hop group founded in Toronto, Ontario in 2016.
+The Sorority was a Canadian hip hop group founded in Toronto in 2016.
 The group originally comprised Keysha Freshh, Lex Leosis, Haviah Mighty, and pHoenix Pagliacci.
 They released their debut album, Pledge, in 2018.
 Pagliacci left the group in early 2019 to focus on her own R&B project, TRP.P, while the remaining members continued touring.
 The trio disbanded after their final show on November 24, 2019 to focus on their respective solo careers.

 In 2019, they were named one of "Canada's Greatest Supergroups" by Exclaim! magazine.
 They were named one of CBC Music's "10 new Canadian artists who ruled 2018" and were profiled as one of The Globe and Mail's next generation of artists breaking through the Toronto hip hop scene.

 History

 Formation (2016–17)

 The group was formed in 2016, after collaborating on a cypher for International Women's Day in association with the online hip hop music platform Team Backpack.
 The group's cypher subsequently went viral.
 This was Team Backpack's first all-female cypher.

 The original members included four Toronto-area rappers: Keysha Freshh, Lex Leosis, Haviah Mighty, and pHoenix Pagliacci.
 Later that year, the group released their first single, "Undun", and were named one of NOW Magazine's "Toronto Musicians to Watch" in early 2017.
 For International Women's Day 2017, The Sorority released "Ladies Night", a tribute to Lil' Kim's 1997 song "Not Tonight".
 The video for "Ladies Night" featured an all-female production crew and cast and was deemed a "must see" by Complex magazine.